AKotov-dev/adwaita-mime-patch/README.md

 + Switch to a different system icon theme
 + Delete the unwanted package: `rpm -e --nodeps adwaita-icon-theme`

-...or install the simulated package to exclude updates.
+...or install the simulated empty package to exclude updates.

 ### History
 Patch package that eliminates the overlap of mime-type icons in adwaita-icon-theme